ibralassaf/things-have-to-do/README.md

 Things to do is a to do list app built using Express and MVC pattern with Mongo database, You can add a task, delete, update, and read your tasks and the project was for the purpose of learning🤟

-## 💻 Techstack & methodologies
+## 💻 Tech Stack Used

-"Things I have to do" built with moderen techstack and tools to help the developer during dev process, Here're some of it .
+> "Things I have to do" built with moderen techstack and tools to help the developer during dev process, Here're some of it .

-> The techs and tools.

 - ⚙️ **Nodejs** (Back-end)
 - ⚙️ **Express** (minimal framework)